brajeshwar/brajeshwar.github.io/_posts/2009/2009-06-20-the-magic-of-google.md

----
-layout: post
-title: The magic of Google
+# The magic of Google
----

 If we try to find out internet users who would manage to do their job without using a service from Google, it would be a tough search.
 Today, several product names from Google are vividly used as an adjective amongst the internet users, esp. the kids and teens.